MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/get-started/control-install2.md

 If you would like to block your users from acquiring the new Outlook from Windows Mail and Calendar applications, you can uninstall these apps from the user's devices.

-To uninstall the apps, follow the instructions in [Remove-AppxProvisionedPackage](/powershell/module/dism/remove-appxprovisionedpackage) to remove the app package using PowerShell with the parameter *microsoft.windowscommunicationsapps*.
+To uninstall the apps, follow the instructions in [Remove-AppxProvisionedPackage](/powershell/module/dism/remove-appxprovisionedpackage) to remove the app package using the *PackageName* parameter with the value `microsoft.windowscommunicationsapps`.

-Use the following PowerShell cmdlet:
+Use the following Windows PowerShell command:

 ```PowerShell
 Get-AppxProvisionedPackage -Online | Where {$_.DisplayName -match "microsoft.windowscommunicationsapps"} | Remove-AppxProvisionedPackage -Online -PackageName {$_.PackageName}
 ```

-To remove the Mail and Calendar apps for the current users, you can use the **Remove-AppxPackage** cmdlet:
+To remove the Mail and Calendar apps for the current users, you can use the following [Remove-AppxPackage](/powershell/module/appx/remove-appxpackage) command in Windows PowerShell:

 ```PowerShell
 Remove-AppxPackage -AllUsers -Package (Get-AppxPackage microsoft.windowscommunicationsapps).PackageFullName
 ```

-Alternatively, you can do remove the apps through Intune or by following the instructions in [Uninstall applications](/mem/configmgr/apps/deploy-use/uninstall-applications).
+Alternatively, you can remove the apps through Intune or by following the instructions in [Uninstall applications](/mem/configmgr/apps/deploy-use/uninstall-applications).

 ## Prevent users from acquiring new Outlook from Microsoft Store